liviucotfas/ase-web-and-cloud-applications-security/07 - MVCStore - CRUD.md

 	}
     ```

+    > The controller constructor declares a dependency on the `IStoreRepository` interface, which will be resolved when instances are created.
+The controller defines a single action method, `Index`, that calls the `View` method to select the default view for the action, passing the set of products in the database as the view model.

 ##  3. <a name='DisplayingtheProducts'></a>Displaying the Products

-2. Add a new layout with the following code
+2. Add a new layout file, called `_AdminLayout`, to the `Views/Shared` folder with the following code.

     ```CSHTML
     <!DOCTYPE html>